-Grades in the course will be assigned according to the following breakdown: 10% participation (including online), 30% problem sets, 60% final paper.
+Grades in the course will be assigned according to the following breakdown: 10% participation (including online and reviews), 40% problem sets, 50% final paper.

 3.5 Replication Project

 The main assignment is a research paper that applies some advanced method to, or develops one for, a substantive problem in your field of study.
 The goal of the paper is to write a publishable article.
 I know, it sounds hard, but that's only because you haven't learned some of the material we go over in class.
 There will be no final exam.